Technology - Expert Notes

 |

-your devices and all traffic will immediately be captured.
-There are
+devices and all traffic will immediately be captured.
+There are a few things

-a few things that need to be known however, in order to get a perfect
+that need to be known however, in order to get a perfect capture.
+This

-capture.
-This document guides the reader through some simple steps
+document guides the reader through some simple steps required to ensure

 |

-piece of cake: just turn on your analyzer, start capturing and your traffic
+of cake: just turn on your analyzer, start capturing and your traffic is

-is displayed right away.
-However, as with any wireless technology, some
+displayed right away.
+However, as with any wireless technology, some care

-care must be taken to ensure that the analyzer is placed in an ideal
+must be taken to ensure that the analyzer is placed in an ideal position

-position in order to robustly capture the traffic.
-This paper provides
+in order to robustly capture the traffic.
+This paper provides some good

 |